MichalOpoka/ecfr/cfr/title-12-Banks-Banking/chapter-II-Federal-Reserve-System/subchapter-A-Board-Governors-Federal-Reserve-System/part-252-Enhanced-Prudential-Standards-Regulation-YY/subpart-Q-SingleCounterparty-Credit-Limits/section-252.178.md

 (2) A covered foreign entity may request a special temporary credit exposure limit exemption from the Board.
 The Board may grant approval for such exemption in cases where the Board determines that such credit transactions are necessary or appropriate to preserve the safety and soundness of the covered foreign entity or U.S. financial stability.
 In acting on a request for an exemption, the Board will consider the following:

-(i) A decrease in the covered foreign entity's capital stock and surplus;
+(i) A decrease in the covered foreign entity's capital stock and surplus or tier 1 capital, as applicable;

 (ii) The merger of the covered foreign entity with another covered foreign entity;